sverx/devkitSMS/README.md

 * make sure that your installation works - details at page 20 of the PDF manual
 * place crt0.rel from this package into your SDCC 'lib/z80' folder
-* place ihx2sms.exe from this package into your SDCC 'bin' folder (if you're not on Windows please compile this tool youself from the source)
+* place ihx2sms.exe from this package into your SDCC 'bin' folder (if you're not on Windows please compile this tool youself from the sources)
-* place SMSlib.h and SMSlib.rel in your project folder
+* place folder2c.exe from this package into your SDCC 'bin' folder (optional, you can use other tools to convert your data.
+If you're not on Windows please compile this tool youself from the sources)
-  or you can create a folder for SMSlib, place both SMSlib.c and SMSlib.h there and compile it yourself with SDCC:
+* place SMSlib.h and SMSlib.rel in your project folder or somewhere within reach ;) You could also create a SMSlib folder, place both SMSlib.c and SMSlib.h there and compile it yourself with SDCC:
 ```
   sdcc -c -mz80 --std-sdcc99 --fomit-frame-pointer SMSlib.c
 ```